-– Each artist/group will get a fixed minimum payment agreed and secured, in euro and independently from the success of the festival.
+– Each artist/group had a fixed minimum payment agreed and secured, in euro and independently from the success of the festival.

 – All payments made during the time of the festival are being transited through the blockchain thanks to our payment app.
-You can also pay “contact-less” thanks to bracelets given to festival goers with a RFID cheap incorporated, and which they will flash on our seller’s terminals in order to charge or un-charge with a digital transitory currency, called the “Lip”.
+You can also pay “contact-less” thanks to RFID bracelets given to festival goers, which they flashed on our seller’s terminals in order to charge or uncharge them with a digital transitory currency, called the “Lip”.

-– For all these transactions, and before the festival, we will establish an official distribution key, agreed by all partners involved in the production of the event (the festival, the gastronomy and products suppliers, the diverse service providers and, of course, the artists and groups performing).
+– For all these transactions, and before the festival, we established an official distribution key taking in account all partners involved in the production of the event (the festival, the gastronomy and products suppliers, the diverse service providers and, of course, the artists and groups performing).

 – This distribution key, associated to a mechanism-code executing it automatically every time it is required, is similar to what we call a “smart-contract”.
 Every time a drink or a slice of food was being sold (via a festival-goer flashing his/her bracelet for the sum required), the money used to pay was automatically split (in the proportions decided before) to go in direction of the “wallets”, collecting their due share on this sum.

-The whole process of establishment of the distribution key and its execution will be public, documented, and followed as an economical, political and sociological experiment, which aims at finding new ways to valorize the artists influence and importance in the economy of a cultural event, and on the local economy hosting it.
+The whole process of establishment of the distribution key and its transparent execution were documented and followed as an economical, political and sociological experiment, which aims at finding new ways to enhance the artists’ influence and importance in the economy of a cultural event, and on the local economy hosting it.